korningf/git-pass/README.md

 ## Agent Tunneling

-Once an Agent is configured, we could writer an extension to open secure proxy tunnels.
+Once an Agent is configured, we could write an extension to open secure proxy tunnels.

 * Pass-tunnel Extension